purduesigbots/pros-docs/content/getting-started/index.md

 Once you are complete your `opcontrol.c` file should look like this:
 {{< figure src="/images/atom/first-program.png" >}}

+Now that you have written code, you will need to translate your source into a format that the microcontroller can understand.
+This process is called _compilation_.
+To compile your project, press the `F9` key.

+{{< figure src="/images/atom/build.png" >}}

+Now that your project has been built, you can upload it to the Cortex by clicking upload.

+{{< figure src="/images/atom/upload.png" >}}

 Congratulations you have completed your first PROS program!